CompletelyUnbelievable/ChangeOutage/README.md

 Welcome to the index for Better Discord theme development.
 This will be where I store snippets of CSS code for various different projects.
+The help I give out might end up here so that other theme developers can use it, as well to save time with repeated questions.